Keygen = Security

 - Credit card and bank information is encrypted, stored, and processed by Stripe with AES-256 encryption.
 Full details are available on Stripe's security page.
 Keygen stores a transient token provided by Stripe to reference a customer's credit card through the Stripe API.
 Credit cards are not stored on Keygen servers, nor do we have access to the card number or details.
 This information does not pass through Keygen servers.
 All communication with Stripe is handled over an encrypted TLS connection.

 - We are aggressive about monitoring for application errors and crashes, and resolving them as quickly as possible.
 We strive to provide 99.99% uptime, and do offer an SLA for enterprise customers.

 We're not in the business of making money off of data.
 However, we do collect information about how who is interacting with the system so we can monitor and improve the product, and provide faster, more effective support when issues arise.
 These events include API requests, sign-ins, sign-outs, etc.

 How long is data retained and can I have it removed?

 Server and application logs are retained for a maximum of 30 days, after which they are permanently deleted.
-Application analytics will be permanently deleted on request.
+Retention of account analytics can span up to 90 days, but can be permanently deleted on request.

 Will you fill out our security questionnaire?

-Due to our small team size, we do not have the bandwidth to fill out security questionnaires for every customer.
-Please email us at [email protected] if you do not see one of your specific questions answered on this page and we can add it.
+Due to our small team size, we do not have the bandwidth to fill out security questionnaires for customers on our Std tiers.
+Please email us if you do not see one of your specific questions answered on this page and we can add it.

-For customers on our enterprise tier, we will make exception.
+For customers on an Ent tier, we do make an exception.